traefik/mesh/helm/chart/mesh/README.md

-# Maesh
+# Traefik Mesh

-Maesh is a simple, yet full-featured service mesh.
+Traefik Mesh is a simple, yet full-featured service mesh.
 It is container-native and fits as your de-facto service mesh in your Kubernetes cluster.
 It supports the latest Service Mesh Interface specification [SMI](https://smi-spec.io/) that facilitates integration with pre-existing solution.

-Moreover, Maesh is opt-in by default, which means that your existing services are unaffected until you decide to add them to the mesh.
+Moreover, Traefik Mesh is opt-in by default, which means that your existing services are unaffected until you decide to add them to the mesh.

 ## Prerequisites